 For our benchmark, we employ MSE to evaluate how accurately models predict actions given the observation states, image observation, and language instruction at each timestep.
 Given the offline nature of the OpenX dataset and the inability to evaluate models on physical robots, comparing predicted and ground truth action tensors provides the most direct assessment of model performance.

-We report several variations of MSE to provide comprehensive performance analysis:
+We report several variations of MSE to provide a comprehensive performance analysis:

-\begin{enumerate} \item \textbf{Average MSE (AMSE):} Computed as the mean MSE across all trajectories in a dataset, AMSE enables direct comparison of model performance across different datasets and architectures.
+\begin{enumerate} \item \textbf{Average MSE (AMSE):} Computed as the mean MSE across all timesteps in a dataset, AMSE enables direct comparison of model performance across different datasets and architectures.

-\item \textbf{Normalized AMSE (NAMSE):} Calculated as $(prediction - min\_prediction) / (max\_prediction - min\_prediction)$, this metric normalizes predictions to each model's prediction range, facilitating more equitable cross-dataset for a single model comparisons by accounting for different scales in model outputs.
+\item \textbf{Normalized AMSE (NAMSE):} Calculated as an average of the min-max normalized MSEs over all the timesteps in the dataset, this metric normalizes prediction errors to each model's error range, facilitating more equitable cross-dataset for a single model comparison by accounting for different scales in model outputs and dataset action spaces.

-\item \textbf{Completion Rate:} We assess successful completion by comparing final predicted actions with ground truth final actions.
+\item \textbf{Completion Rate:} We assess successful completion by comparing final predicted actions with ground truth final actions for all episodes in the dataset.
 While this serves as an approximate measure of task completion, it provides valuable insights into models' ability to reach target states across trajectories. \end{enumerate}

-The combination of these metrics allows us to evaluate both the fine-grained accuracy of action predictions and the overall task completion capabilities of different models.
+The combination of these metrics allows us to evaluate both the fine-grained accuracy of action predictions and the overall task-completion capabilities of different models.
 This is particularly important in offline robotics, where environments and rewards are not available for policy evaluation.